 Ready to Build an In-House Video Studio for Your Company?

-Before starting Ball Media Innovations, I (Greg Ball) was in charge of building many different studios from scratch.
-I have extensive experience with designing, equipping and building studios.
-That’s valuable experience that we’d like to put to work for you.
+I (Greg Ball) have many years of extensive experience designing, equipping and building studios.
+That’s valuable experience that I’d like to put to work for you.
 We're also a full service Miami based video production company serving the business and corporate world.
 We understand how to design great studios that are customized for your needs and work flow.
 We're available to design and build your studio, with services throughout the USA.

-Take a look at our Corporate Video Studio Design Consulting and building Services page.
+Take a look at our Video Studio Design Consulting and building Services website.